Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Method

 The prototype decoder is a \textit{local} definition that only represents its corresponding task.
 The \textit{global} relationships among prototypes are embedded within the encoder in a black-box manner, which determines our ability to understand the underlying task similarities and leverage them for task generalization.
 To explore the global relationships among the prototypes, we introduce an $N$-dimensional statistical model with the prototype set as a basis in the ``task'' distribution space (see Figure ~\ref{fig: probability simplex}):

-where $\mathbf{a}=[a_1,\ a_2,\ \ldots, a_N]^T$ is the vector of \textit{coordinates} in the prototype basis, representing the \textit{location} of a task distribution in this model.
-With this model structure~\eqref{statistical_model}, we introduce a prototype-decoder-based meta-update strategy for jointlytraining the decoders, focusing on exploring the subspace spanned by the prototype basis.
+where $\mathbf{a}=[a_1,\ a_2,\ \ldots, a_N]^T$ is the \textit{coordinates} in the prototype basis, representing the \textit{location} of a task distribution in this model.
+With this model structure~\eqref{statistical_model}, we introduce a prototype-decoder-based meta-update strategy for jointly training the decoders, focusing on exploring the subspace spanned by the prototype basis.
 The exploration is achieved by adjusting the learning direction through \textbf{negative weighting} of the risk gradients of other tasks' prototypes (see Figure~\ref{fig: meta update}).
 For task $T_k \in \mathcal{T}$, the one-step meta update is given by:

 where $\beta \in [0,1)$ is a trade-off parameter, balancing task-specific learning and inter-task interpolation, and $\epsilon$ is the learning rate.
 In the case of $\beta = 0$, the task-specific prototype remains highly representative of its corresponding task, yet this choice restricts the interpolation on the statistical model \eqref{statistical_model}.
 Increasing the value of $\beta$ broadens the model's interpolation and coverage during the learning phase but will degrade the representativeness in the sense of a higher risk for the given task.
 The selection of $\beta$ should align with specific performance metrics: a smaller $\beta$ for concentrated representation to trained tasks and a larger $\beta$ for better extrapolation to new tasks.